-That house on the Cape or Martha's Vineyard or in the Berkshires, what happens when the owner dies and is not a Massachusetts resident?
+That house on the Cape, Martha's Vineyard, or in the Berkshires, what happens when the owner dies and is not a Massachusetts resident?
 Is it subject to the Massachusetts estate tax?

 And it's a bit complicated.

-Massachusetts is one of the few remaining states with an estate tax and it ties Oregon with the lowest threshold at $1 million.
-(Read more about state estate taxes here.)
+Massachusetts is one of the few remaining states with an estate tax and it ties Oregon with the lowest threshold at $1 million (read Does Your State Have Estate or Inheritance Taxes?).
 For the most part, it applies only to the estates of people who were Massachusetts residents when they died, but it also applies to Massachusetts real estate of non-residents.
 On the other hand, Massachusetts does not tax non-Massachusetts real estate of Massachusetts decedents.

 The tax is calculated based on the percentage of the entire estate represented by the Massachusetts real estate.
 For instance, let's assume the decedent's estate totaled $1.5 million of which his Massachusetts property accounted for $400,000.
-The Massachusetts estate tax on a $1.5 million estate is about $70,000.
-(Download our guide to the Massachusetts estate tax here.)
+The Massachusetts estate tax on a $1.5 million estate is about $70,000 (download A Primer on the Massachusetts Estate Tax for more specifics).
 Since the Massachusetts property accounts for about 27% of the total estate, the tax due in this case would be about $19,000 ($70,000 x .27 = $18,900).

 If, on the other hand, the decedent's entire estate totaled $900,000, while the house would make up a larger portion of it -- 44% -- there would be no estate tax due because the entire estate is under the $1 million threshold for Massachusetts taxation.